 - A light inside the machine then activates the medication.
 This treats your child’s white blood cells.

-Meet the team or for more information, call our coordinator at 202-476-1297.
+For more information, please call our coordinator at 202-476-1297.

 Glossary of Terms

-4 White Blood Cell: Also called a “leukocyte,” a type of blood cell produced by the bone marrow to help fight infection
+3 White Blood Cell: Also called a “leukocyte,” a type of blood cell produced by the bone marrow to help fight infection